Lost Dimension: Story

 After completing the game on a "New Game Plus" (at least the second playthrough) where Sho has maximized his bonds with all of the teammates (bond levels carry over to future playthroughs), a True Ending is unlocked which explains the backstory of the game.
 Ten years earlier, Earth was facing eventual destruction from a meteor, and scientists implanted powerful "fate materia" into 12 young children in an attempt to clone a new dimension where this disaster would be averted - these were the 11 members of S.E.A.L.E.D., and The End.
 This materia was the source of the psychics' powers in-game.
 However, the cloned dimension still seemed destined to destruction; the meteor was in it as well.
 Six of the fate materia were materia of change, and six of constancy.
 The effects canceled out.
 A young Sho was asked to divide the group using his precognitive powers and send only those who would allow a new fate to the new dimension - those with the change materia.
 Sho and the random five allies had the "change" materia, while The End and the random five traitors were sentenced to stay in the doomed world.
 Due to The End's ability to travel between dimensions, each of the different permutations for the allies in a playthrough represent a different dimension where Sho chose different allies (but always chose The End as one of those to leave behind).
 The End rigged the whole erasure system to force a more mature Sho to suffer the weight of his actions in knowingly sending a comrade to their death, and to relive his choices from ten years earlier.
-After being defeated by the party, The End forgives Sho on the basis of his youth, and the world is saved.
+After being defeated by the party, The End forgives Sho on the basis of his youth, with the help of his erasure machine and Sho's growing powers forged from the bond of his allies, destroy's the meteor about to destroy the "old" world, saving it, the End and the 5 allies of his.
+(Who are revealed to be still alive if erased.)

 Development

 The game is developed by Lancarse, developer of Etrian Odyssey and Shin Megami Tensei: Strange Journey, and published by FuRyu, developer of Unchained Blades.
 The game's story is written by Jun Kumagai, who has worked on the scripts of the Persona 3 movies, as well as a few episodes of Persona 4: The Animation, with Takeshi Oga being head of tower designs and character designs being provided by Yuu Yamashita and Makoto Tsuchibayashi.
 The game's producer is Hiroyuki Abe.
-The game was revealed on April 17, 2014, and is scheduled for release on August 7, 2014 in Japan, with players who pre-order the game receiving bonus content such as an alternate costume, as well as an additional quest.
+The game was revealed on April 17, 2014, and scheduled for release on August 7, 2014 in Japan, with players who pre-order the game receiving bonus content such as an alternate costume, as well as an additional quest.
 Select retailers also offer additional items.
 A demo of Lost Dimension was released on July 30, 2014, and is free to download.